Modeling the spatial growth of cities: Diffusion-based approaches

 As discussed in Chapter~\ref{chap:1}, there are various ways to characterize a city and to monitor its growth.
 However, in the approaches considered here, the city is described through the local population density, $\rho(x,t)$, and its temporal evolution.
 The objective of these approaches is to formulate an evolution equation of the form

-where $\rho(x,t)$ represents the local population density, $\nabla^k \rho$ denotes the $k$-th spatial derivative of $\rho$, and $F$ is a function encapsulating the mechanisms that drive urban evolution.
+where $\nabla^k \rho$ denotes the $k$-th spatial derivative of $\rho$, and $F$ is a function encapsulating the mechanisms that drive urban evolution.
 Typically, the first term in such equations corresponds to a diffusive process.
 In this chapter, we primarily focus on equations of the form

 where $D$ is the diffusion coefficient, which may itself depend on the local density.

 The earliest models \cite{ishikawa1980new,bracken1992simple} were primarily developed to explain and replicate one of the most significant empirical observations of the time: the decline in population density from the city center, typically described by an exponential function $\exp(-br)$ \cite{Clark:1951} (see Chapter~\ref{subsec:clark}).
 These models were inherently constrained, as they relied on the assumptions that cities are monocentric and isotropic—assumptions that contemporary urban studies now recognize as unrepresentative of most real cities.
 Subsequent work has incorporated additional ingredients, such as congestion effects, the role of services, migration dynamics, and the coevolution of the transport network, as in \cite{simini2015discovering,capel2024angiogenic}.